-We select outstanding predator free communities from around the country and supply them with funding to enable them to purchase subsidised trapping equipment.
-On top of that, we give these groups ongoing support, information and advice.
+The Predator Free Backyards programme offers funding for communities who wish to trap predators in their backyards, in order to help native species thrive.
+We select outstanding predator free communities from around the country and give them funding to purchase trapping equipment.
+On top of that, we offer these groups ongoing support, information and advice.

-We have supported over 55 predator free communities around the country.
+We have supported over 66 predator free backyard communities around the country.
 Find out who they are here.

 What kind of support do selected communities receive?

-If you are selected as one of our Predator Free Communities, you will receive:
+If you are selected as one of our Predator Free Backyard Communities, you will receive:

-- Funding to enable the purchasing of subsidised equipment (traps and monitoring) and support material.
+- Funding to enable the purchasing of equipment (traps and monitoring) and support material.

-- Support to access best practice (people and information), online support for capturing data/information etc, networks and connections with other predator control communities & leaders.
+- Support to access best practice (people and information), capturing data/information etc, networks and connections with other predator control communities and leaders.